wmo-im/wis2box/docs/source/user/setup.rst

 Installation and configuration
 ==============================

-This section summarizes the steps required to install a wis2box instance and setup your own datasets using example configurations.
+This section summarizes the steps required to install a wis2box instance and setup your own datasets using initial configuration files provided by using the ``wis2box-create-config.py`` script.

 Ensure you have Docker, Docker Compose and Python installed on your host, as detailed in :ref:`getting-started`.